Mental Health Stigma: Overcoming The Fear Of Being Stigmatized

 - Men shouldn’t go to therapy

-Dispel myths with education
+Dispel myths about mental illness with education

-Educate yourself about mental illness, therapy, and therapists to counter misconceptions.
+To dispel myths, educate yourself about mental illness, therapy, and therapists to counter misconceptions.
 Share what you’ve learned with others.
 For example, some people are reluctant to see a therapist because they don’t understand discretion and professional ethics in therapy.
 If this is the case, let them know that, like medical doctors, therapists are bound by ethical guidelines to protect their patient’s boundaries and information.

 Share evidence-based information with individuals who don't believe therapy can help them.
 Research shows that most people (about 75%) who undergo psychotherapy experience benefits like symptom relief and an improved quality of life.
 Depending on the specific mental illness, a combination of medication and therapy can be particularly effective, leading to significant symptom reduction in a large majority of patients.